 Another thing you might notice is that a real ChiRunner seems to be bucking a very old tradition by running with her mouth shut.
 That’s right… it’s called nose breathing and it’s the icing on the cake.
 It has been scientifically proven to help increase your VO2 Max, ship higher levels of oxygen-rich blood to your muscles, lower your effort level, calm your brain and increase serotonin levels in your body all at the same time!

-So, when you see a real ChiRunner, you're watching someone who appears to not be working as hard as everyone around him or her.
-That's because she's so relaxed and efficient in her movement, she really isn't working that hard.
+So, when you see a real ChiRunner, you’re watching someone who appears to not be working as hard as everyone around him or her.
+That’s because he/she is so relaxed and efficient in their movement so that they really aren’t working that hard.

 Add up all of these great qualities and you’ll see a runner whose body moves in a very unified way; where no body part is having to work harder than it is supposed to because another body part is being lazy or tense.
 It’s like the difference between a tightly-knit basketball team, and an all-star team (loaded with talent, but lacking unity and flow).

-But, more than all of these visible qualities, what you'll sense is a contented runner who just loves to run… for the mindfulness aspect… for the energizing movement of chi through her body… and for that sense, that even though there's a lot going on — underneath it all, it's as though the running is just happening, and the runner is simply being taken for a quite enjoyable ride.
+But, more than all of these visible qualities, what you’ll sense is a contented runner who just loves to run whether that be for the mindfulness aspect, the energizing movement of chi through his/her body, or for that sense of true freedom.
+The most notable being that even though there’s always a lot going on— underneath it all, it’s as though the running is just happening, and the runner is simply being taken for a quite enjoyable ride.